Aripander08/tennis_game/README.md

 - When ball hits canvas border, sometimes bounces back sometimes just stops and sometimes it rolls too far out
 - Should probably refactor the actual function of bouncing the ball into the court class out of the ball class
 - Should refactor court class to DRY it up
-- Missed toss counts as a lost point
 - For some reason, assigning the racket colors overrides the ball color, so racket color is turned off for now